FAQs

 -

-Nope.
-No matter who opens the account, the beneficiary owns all the funds.
+No. Regardless of who opens the account, the Hawai'i ABLE account beneficiary is the sole owner of the funds.

 -